junxit/us-congress-bills-112/metadata.md

 - 2011-05-02 — Introduced in House
 - 2011-05-02 — Referred to the House Committee on Financial Services.
 - 2011-05-02 — Referred to the Subcommittee on Financial Institutions and Consumer Credit.
+- 2011-05-04 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 13 - 8 .
+- 2011-05-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-05-13 — Committee Consideration and Mark-up Session Held.
+- 2011-05-13 — Ordered to be Reported by the Yeas and Nays: 32 - 26.
+- 2011-05-27 — Placed on the Union Calendar, Calendar No. 51.
+- 2011-05-27 — Reported by the Committee on Financial Services.
+H. Rept.
+112-93.
+- 2011-05-27 — Reported by the Committee on Financial Services.
+H. Rept.
+112-93.